ncezid-biome/HMAS-QC-Pipeline/README.md

 4. Run the following (replace `mysettings.ini` with the path to your settings file you configured in step 1):
 `python3 pipeline.py - c mysettings.ini`

+## Note

-Note: it is recommended that you run a quality check on your read sets (e.g. with a program like FastQC) before running them through the pipeline.
+1. It is recommended that you run a quality check on your read sets (e.g. with a program like FastQC) before running them through the pipeline.
 Knowing the quality of your read sets may help you troubleshoot any problematic results from the pipeline.

+2. We must have both R1(forward) and R2(reverse) reads, and at least I1 index file.
+If we don't have I2 index file, we must have keyword NONE or none in the place of missing I2 index file.
+In such case, we also must have keyword NONE/none in the corresponding column (for the missing I2 index file) of the oligos file

 ## Contributing